-This facility includes a conveniently located, well equipped surgery room used for preparing the animals for MR exams and a wide assortment of supporting equipment, i.e. anesthesia machines, MR compatible vital signs monitors (SA Instruments), infusion pumps (Harvard), heating pads, etc. A variety of perishable supplies used in animal preparation are also provided by the facility.
+This facility includes a conveniently located, well-equipped surgery room used for preparing the animals for MR exams and a wide assortment of supporting equipment, i.e. anesthesia machines, MR compatible vital signs monitors (SA Instruments), infusion pumps (Harvard Apparatus), heating pads, etc. A variety of perishable supplies used in animal preparation are also provided by the facility.

 All users are expected to clean up after themselves!
 The lab should be at least as clean when you leave as it was when you arrived.
-Everything in the lab that comes into contact with animals or specimens should be wiped clean and returned to its proper storage location.
+Everything in the lab that comes into contact with animals or specimens should be wiped clean with disinfectant and returned to its proper storage location.
 All trash should be placed in the proper receptacle.
 All tape should be removed from facility equipment and disposed of.
 The taped surface should also be wiped clean of any residue from the tape.
 All Drug Enforcement Agency controlled substances must be locked in the boxes when in the lab and should be removed when the studies are complete.

 The policy as described below was developed in order to accommodate as many research projects as possible.
-The facility will not police the schedule, however, users are encouraged to notify the facility staff if a user is in violation of the policy.
+Users are encouraged to notify the facility staff if other users are in violation of the scheduling policy.

 - No user should sign up for more than 4 hours of prime time per day prior to 72 hours before the scheduled time unless special arrangements are made with the facility director (NOTE: The need to do multiple animals is not sufficient justification of scheduling large blocks of prime time).